karrni/nessus-py/README.md

-Python library for interacting with Nessus.
+# Nessus API for Python